-For a “Quick and Dirty Overview” of ethical theory, please consult St. Olaf Assistant Professor of Philosophy Jason Marsh’s short guide titled “What is Ethics?”
+For a “Quick and Dirty Overview” of ethical theory, please consult St. Olaf Professor of Philosophy Jason Marsh’s short guide titled “What is Ethics?”

 In the most general sense, ethics considers the good and bad, the right and wrong, and the virtuous and vicious in persons and actions.
 The practice of descriptive ethics seeks to provide the best account (through description and elucidation) of the ethical values that evident in a person’s actions, whereas evaluative ethics involves an assessment of whether said values are themselves good or bad, reasonable or unreasonable, justified or unjustified, and so on.